moshanATucsd/dx/docs/1-overview/interfacing/index.md

 #### Tenzar Terminal (command line)

 The Tenzar Terminal is a powerful and flexible native application used to interact with Tenzar DX via a command line.
-Tenzar Terminal supports x86 Linux and macOS computers.
+Tenzar Terminal supports x86 Linux <i class="ion-social-tux" style="font-size: 28px"/> and macOS <i class="ion-social-apple" style="font-size: 28px"/> computers.

 > You need the Tenzar Terminal to upload data and connect to your instances.